mhjensen/Physics321/README.md

 And how to solve these problems:

 We have studied many systems numerically, from falling objects with and without friction/air resistance, small oscillations (harmonic oscillator), gravitational problems and other central force problems, rotations and the classical pendulum.
+To solve these systems we have applied different algorithms for solving differential equations.
+These are
 - Euler-Cromer and Velocity-Verlet as energy conserving algorithms (time-independent forces)
-- Runge-Kutta family of algorithms for time-dependent forces
+- Runge-Kutta family of algorithms for time-dependent forces We have also, in connection with for example the work-energy theorem studied methods for evaluating integrals.
+These are
 - Numerical integration using the Trapezoidal, midpoint and Simpson's rule.